shadoxx/janusgw-vagrant/README.md

 ## Appendix
 ### A. Ports
-This VM has the following Guest->Host port mappings enabled in the Vagrantfile:
+This VM has the following services listening on the corresponding ports:

 | Guest Port | Host Port | Service |
 | ----------:| ---------:|:-------:|